Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/sending-cohorts.md

 ---
-title: Send Amplitude Behavioral Cohorts to Other Platforms
+title: Receiving Amplitude Behavioral Cohorts from Amplitude
 description: Amplitude can sync behavioral cohorts to other partner platforms through a series of REST API calls.
 ---